ManuelElizaldi/SisyphusCorner/Writing/Entries/Running For My Problems.md

 I remember my dad talking about how he ran 10 km everyday during college.
 I think that's where I first thought about adopting this practice.
 I even remember he ran a half marathon once, my mom, my brother and I went to cheer him on.
 I remember he was cramping real bad, he even screamed, I wonder why he stopped running

-I was not sure what I was going to do with my life, but I managed to calm the fear of quarantine with some running.

-You learn to find happiness even if you are surrounded by suffering.
-Feet might be hurting, cramping, you might be frustrated looking for a sjob but running shows you that you can find comfort in pain.
-Knowing that you are still fighting.
-Running teaches you to know that you will be at the finish line.

-You against you, you can be your worst enemy.
-It's so easy to be negative, to give in to the negative emotions within you.
-But running teaches you not to hear those voices.
-Those voices only slow you down.